Rebuilding Progress

 In response to the January wildfires, Mayor Bass has taken a number of executive actions to clear the way for Los Angeles residents and business owners to return and rebuild as quickly and safely as possible:

-- Emergency Executive Order 1 – Expedited Community Rebuilding and Recovery: This Executive Order clears the way for L.A. residents to rapidly rebuild by cutting red tape.
-Specifically, it streamlines debris removal, establishes a one-stop-shop to swiftly issue permits, directs City departments to expedite building permit reviews and inspections in 30 days or less for rebuilding homes as they were, and more.
+- Emergency Executive Order 1 – Expedited Community Rebuilding and Recovery: This Executive Order cleared the way for L.A. residents to rapidly rebuild by cutting red tape.
+Specifically, it streamlined debris removal, established the One-Stop Rebuilding Center, directed City departments to expedite building permit reviews and inspections in 30 days or less for rebuilding homes as they were, and more (See EO1 Implementation Guidelines here).

 - Emergency Executive Order 2 – Expediting Measures to Protect Water, Beaches and Ocean From Hazardous Pollutants: Ahead of wet weather, this Executive Order directed crews to shore up burn areas to mitigate the health and environmental impacts of fire-related pollutants on the stormwater system, beaches, and ocean and to protect vulnerable hillsides.